 And one more important task to move on with was the design of an app icon.
 To prove its efficiency, designers tested it on different devices and in different sizes to ensure that it didn’t lose its recognizability or didn’t get dirty in a smaller size.

-Logo design for SwiftyBeaver was one more case proving that there are no unimportant details in branding.
-It was one more project full of elaborate sketching, thorough work on the slightest hues and gradients, numerous variants with different length, width and placement of the elements to make a catchy, harmonic and stylish logo that will represent the nature of its product.
+The logo design for SwiftyBeaver was one more case proving that there are no unimportant details in branding.
+It was one more project full of elaborate sketching, thorough work on the slightest hues and gradients, and numerous variants with different lengths, widths, and placement of the elements to make a catchy, harmonic, and stylish logo that will represent the nature of its product.